larsks/rhel-osp-upgrade-docs/upgrade-2.md

          # yum upgrade \*<service>\*

-1. Update the database schema for that service:
+1. [Update the database schema for that service](database-upgrade.html)

-         # openstack-db --service <service> --update

-     See the [Database Upgrades][dbsync] document for the specific command used by each individual service to perform the database schema upgrade.

 1. [Restart the service][start]: